abhaytiwaricode/abhaytiwaricode/README.md

 👋 Hello!
-I'm Abhay Tiwari, a BCA 3rd-year, 5th-semester student, 🎓 with a strong passion for Software Development, particularly in the MERN Stack Development.
+I'm Abhay Kumar Tiwari, a BCA 3rd-year, 5th-semester student, 🎓 with a strong passion for Software Development, particularly in the MERN Stack Development.
 I'm currently on a mission to become a proficient MERN Stack Developer, eager to learn, grow, and contribute meaningfully to the tech industry.

 🌟 I have a solid foundation in HTML, CSS, and JavaScript, TypeScript, and I excel in utilizing libraries and frameworks like React.js, Next.js for front-end development, crafting responsive and user-friendly interfaces.